MastodonC/witan.docs/GUIDE.md

 In Witan we use the term 'Projection' as an umbrella term to refer to the combination of a Model, it's configuration, a fixed set of Input Data and the resulting Output Data.
 We use this term because when thinking about a projection, in city planning terms, all of these parts are important to consider when evaluating the results.

 ## Creating a Projection
-It's likely that when you first encounter the Dashboard, it will be empty.
+It's likely that when during the first encounter the Dashboard, it will be empty.
 To create a Projection, click on the green `+` button in the top-right corner.
-You should see the following screen:
+The following view will become available:
 ![Witan create a projection](imgs/create00.png)

 Fill in the details:
 ##### Name
-A descriptive name for your Projections, e.g. Housing Projection for Camden
+A descriptive name for the Projections, e.g. Housing Projection for Camden
 ##### Description
 An additional description for the Projection.
-You could include justifications or contact details.
 ##### Model
-The name and version of the Model you want to use.
+The name and version of the Model to use.
 ##### Model Properties
-Some Models have properties that you need to set.
-For example, in the image, the 'DCLG-based Housing Linked Model' prompts you to select a London borough.
+Some Models have properties that require setting.
+For example, in the image, the 'DCLG-based Housing Linked Model' requires that a London borough is selected.

-Once all the required inputs are filled, selecting the 'Create' but should take you to the page for your newly created Projection.
+Once all the required inputs are filled, selecting the 'Create' will cause the application to load the newly created Projection.

 ## Projection
 The Projection view has three parts to it which are navigated using the large gray buttons near the top of the page: